wllm-rbnt/confidence-2024-openssh-workshop/confidence-2024-openssh-workshop.patat.md

         (local)$ ./stop_containers.sh

 * Cleanup the whole docker setup:
-    **WARNING this will remove all containers, images and networks from your local setup**
+    **WARNING this will remove all containers, images and networks from your local Docker setup**

         (local)$ cd docker
         (local)$ ./docker_cleanup.sh